5 Tips, tricks + key takeaways

 - Can you add new fields?
 For example, you might want to include something school-specific like “which dormitory, college, or campus do you belong to?”

-The more customization that’s allowed, the better able you will be to build an alumni community platform that looks and feels like a natural extension of your website.
+The more customization that’s allowed, the better able you will be to build an alumni community branded app that looks and feels like a natural extension of your website.

 3. How does it save your team time + resources?